Written by 8:31 am DNS • One Comment

 DDoS attacks are getting stronger, and they happen more often every year.
-With the technology advance, there are many more connected devices out there.
+With the advancement of technology, there are many more connected devices out there.
 Billions of mobile phones and many “smart” connected gadgets are easily hackable.
 As IoT (internet of things) is getting more popular, but not secure enough, this danger will keep rising.

 What are the DDoS attacks

-Cybercriminals are high jacking many random connected devices around the world.
-The already corrupted devices are called botnet, it is a network that is waiting for instructions from the person in control.
+Cybercriminals are hijacking many random connected devices around the world.
+The already corrupted devices are called botnets, it is a network that is waiting for instructions from the person in control.
 The hacker can instruct them to generate traffic to a specific target.
 The massive number of those devices cripples the defense of the target and brings it down.
-More about DDoS attacks HERE.

 Spamhaus 2013